 Valerian can be effective in settling sleep patterns and helping with anxiety stress in some women.
 A Vogel’s Dormeasan with valerian and hops might be helpful.
-Or there is a daytime stress relief product available.
+Or there are daytime stress relief products available.

 Arnica can be effective at easing aching muscles and any pain that is experienced.
 A Vogel’s Atrogel can be massaged into the skin to ease aches and pains.